Reflection on the Year

 Survive or Thrive?
 Skills for life and work:

-September series of talks and workshops at the University of York
+Ongoing Series of talks and workshops at the University of York

-Talk: Working ergonomically to prevent pain and injury
+Working ergonomically to prevent pain and injury

 Many of us spend several hours each day seated in front of a computer.
 It is, of course, important to make sure your work stations are set up optimally.
 However, it is possible to misuse your body, however fancy your chair, and this can lead to back aches, headaches and repetitive strain injury.